 Isn’t the natural world fascinating?
 Volcanoes are some of the deadliest, most imposing yet most intriguing parts of our planet.
-They are enthralling to watch from afar, but when it comes to being within safe range of a volcano, you’re going to need to be a few miles back!
+They are enthralling to watch from afar, but when it comes to being within a safe range of a volcano, you’re going to need to be a few miles back!

 1. There are three types of volcano.